michelesalvador/FamilyGem/README.md

 # Family Gem
-### Create your own family tree
+#### _Create your own family tree_

 Family Gem is an app for Android designed to manage family trees.<br>
 It's completely free and open source.

-Project started on beginning of 2018.<br>
-Family Gem is written in Java within Eclipse and Android Studio.<br>
-Minimum supported version is Android 4.4 KitKat (API 19), maximum is Android 10 (API 29).<br>
-The intent is that data structure respects as much as possible the latest version of GEDCOM standard: [5.5.1](https://www.familysearch.org/developers/docs/gedcom/) and possibly also [5.5.5](https://www.gedcom.org/gedcom.html).<br>
-Family Gem is strongly based on the java library [Gedcom by FamilySearch](https://github.com/FamilySearch/Gedcom).<br>
-Author is Michele Salvador, an italian self-taught programmer and genealogy enthusiast.
+## Features
 With Family Gem you can:
 - Create a family tree from scratch, entering names, dates, places, various events, photos and sources.
 - Import an existing family tree through a GEDCOM file and modify it as you want.
 - Export the family tree you created (via GEDCOM again) to import in every other genealogy program.
 - Share a tree with your relatives, letting them improve it and receiving back the updates.
 Then you can choose whether accept them or not.

+Minimum supported version is Android 4.4 KitKat (API 19), maximum is Android 11 R (API 30).<br>
+The intent is that data structure respects as much as possible the latest version of GEDCOM standard: [5.5.1](https://www.familysearch.org/developers/docs/gedcom/) and possibly also [5.5.5](https://www.gedcom.org/gedcom.html).<br>
+Family Gem is strongly based on the library [Gedcom 5 Java](https://github.com/FamilySearch/gedcom5-java) by FamilySearch.

 There are 2 modules:
 - **app** is the actual Family Gem app.